GewelsJI/VPS/README.md

 - Online leaderboard is publicly avaliable at [`PaperWithCode`]().

 # 6. Tracking Trends

 <p align="center">
     <img src="./assets/the-reading-list.png"/> <br />
 </p>

-In order to better understand the development of this field and to help researchers in their research process, we build the comprehensive **Paper Reading List**.
-It includes **119** colonoscopy imaging-based AI scientific research in recent **12** years.
+To better understand the development of this field and to quickly push researchers in their research process, we elaborately build a **Paper Reading List**.
+It includes **119** colonoscopy imaging-based AI scientific research in recent 12 years.
 It includes several fields, such as image polyp segmentation, video polyp segmentation, image polyp detection, video polyp detection, and image polyp classification.
 Besides, we will provide some interesting resources about human colonoscopy.

+> **Note:** If we miss some treasure works, please let me know via e-mail or directly push a PR.
+We will work on it as soon as possible.
+Many thanks for your active feedbacks.

 - The latest paper reading list and some interesting resources refer to [`Awesome-Video-Polyp-Segmentation.md`](https://github.com/GewelsJI/VPS/blob/main/docs/AWESOME_VPS.md)

 # 7. Citations